SpektraSystems/Red-Hat-Modernize-Apps/01-moving-existing-apps.md

 Now that we migrated the application you are probably eager to test it.
 To test it locally, JBoss EAP 7.2 has already been downloaded.
 We just need to install it.

-Run the following command in the terminal window.
+Run the following command in one of the `maven3-jdk11` terminal window (or open a new one):

 ~~~sh
 unzip -d $HOME $HOME/jboss-eap-7.2.0.zip
 ~~~